STScI-MIRI/coronagraphy_offset_ta/README.md

   offsets from the verbose output into APT, or set it to True if you want to capture the offsets in your code.

+## FAQs for creating your APT program ##

+### How do I choose my acquisition target? ###

+To choose an acquisition target, you should consider the brightness, separation, and position angle:
+- Brightness: it should be bright enough to achieve high SNR in the TA filter without saturating ([[link]])
+- Separation : it should be closer than the [visit-splitting distance](https://jwst-docs.stsci.edu/jwst-astronomers-proposal-tool-overview/additional-jwst-apt-functionality/apt-visit-splitting), which ranges between 30"-80" depending on the availability of guide stars for a particular target.
+- Position angle: The acquisition target must be clear of diffraction spikes from nearby sources.
+This is especially important if the science target is very bright.[WebbPSF](https://webbpsf.readthedocs.io/) can be used to determine if your TA target will be clear of the diffraction spikes.
+Determine the orientation of your system for a given PA angle using `compute_offsets`, which will print the IDL positions of the sources you provide.

+### How do I choose dates and V3PA angles? ###

+To see available dates and V3PA angles, go to the Visit Planner window in APT and find the `Reports` menu at the bottom.
+Select a visit, and then select `Total Roll Analysis for Visit`.
+This will give you a plot of available V3 PA angles against dates, as well as a table that can be read into a script.

+### Do I need to calculate a separate offset for each roll? ###

+Yes, unless your roll angle is very small or your acquisition target is very close.